Jpomz/ENVS318-Applied-R-NatSci/exercises/Object-classes-types.md

 14. Convert `char_num3` using the `as.logical()` function.

 15. Why do you think some classes can be converted while others cannot?
-Convert `char_num2` vector to a number using the `as.numeric()` function.